vrtbl/passerine/CONTRIBUTING.md

 Third, we encourage an open, friendly, and supportive environment around the development of P.
 If you disagree with someone for any reason, discuss the issue and express you opinions, don't attack the person.
 Discrimination of any kind against any person is not permitted.
-If you detract from this project's collaborative environment, you'll be disallowed from participating in the future development of this project until you prove you can behave yourself adequately.
+If you detract from this project's collaborative environment, you'll be prevented from participating in the future development of this project until you prove you can behave yourself adequately.
-Additionally, supporting your arguments on the basis of age, supposed skill, or title is not permitted.
-Please provide anecdotes and reasoning to support your suggestions.
+Please provide arguments based on anecdotes and reasoning to support your suggestions - don't rely on arguments based on 'years of experience,' supposed skill, job title, etc. your points across.

-## P-Specific Guidelines.
+## P-Specific Guidelines for Getting Started
 > Note: this project is in the rapid initial stages of development, and as such, breaking changes or radical changes in project structure may occur.
 After the 1.0.0 release, this behavior will stabilize.

+> TODO: integrate idea that readable code that works is better than unreadable code that's only a bit faster

 P strives to implement a modern compiler pipeline.
 P is currently broken up into three small projects, namely, the core compiler, the command line interface, and the package repository.